camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

         description: API root, defined by the service provider, e.g. `api.example.com` or `api.example.com/somepath`
 ```

-If more than one server object instance is listed, the `servers[*].url` property of each instance must have the same string for the `api-name` and `api-version`' in respective instance.
+If more than one server object instance is listed, the `servers[*].url` property of each instance MUST have the same string for the `api-name` and `api-version`' in respective instance.

 #### 5.5.1. api-name